simon-baumgaertel/win11-setup/README.md

 This repository contains a collection of personal scripts designed to streamline the setup process for Windows 11.
 The scripts automate various tasks such as system configuration, software installations and optimizations to enhance my Windows experience.

-Feel free to explore, contribute, or adapt the scripts to your personal needs!
+Feel free contribute or adapt the scripts to your personal needs!

 ## Usage

 > [!CAUTION]